Willow Planting methods

 Planting with this method allows the willows and trees to be planted later on in the planting season, as opposed to the required early season planting with live stake planting methods.

 If you are completing a fish habitat project that involves riparian planting along the streambanks, the time window for your in-stream activities may be restricted to the later part of the spring or early summer months.
-By pre-rooting and tending your plant cuttings in a convenient environment, you can control and insure good growth until the planting date, later on in the season.
+By pre-rooting and tending your plant cuttings in a convenient environment you can control and insure good growth until the planting date, later on in the season.
 The plants will be ready when you are.
 There is very little planting shock when the plants are push planted or hole punch planted, early in the spring.

 With pre-rooted cuttings, you can trench them into the ground, pilot a hole with a pin bar or pre-drill a hole for the placement of the rooted part of the live stake.
 Then the hole around the plant can be filled with a slurry of soil and water, with some sand added to the bottom of the hole being optional.
 After which you can tamp around the hole with your foot, to insure that no air gets to the vulnerable root systems.